Mumtaz12/Mumtaz12/README.md

  <img align="center" alt="GIF" src="https://media0.giphy.com/media/3otPorWLQJq5GmHRtu/giphy.gif" width='33%' />
 </p>-->

-<h1 align="center">Hi 👋, I'm Mohammad Mumtaz</h1>
+<h1 align="center">IN THE NAME OF ALLAH</h1>
+<h2 align="center"></h2>
 <h3 align="center">A passionate full Stack developer from India</h3>
 <h3>Summary </h3>
 <hr style="dashed">
-<h4>Bacherlor's in Computer Science and Engineering, inclined towards JavaScript.
-Passionate about Web Development and its use to solve real life problems and provide digital solutions.</h4>
+<h4>My Name is Mohammad Mumtaz,I am a Full-Stack Developer and it’s been 1 years that I’m Coding and has learnt so many things.I did  Bacherlor's in Computer Science and Engineering, inclined towards JavaScript.
+Passionate about Web Development and its use to solve real life problems and provide digital solutions.I like to collaborate with Developer for learning new things from them.</h4>
 - <h2 align="center">Welcome to my Personal Website!</h2>

 **[Personal Portfolio](https://mumtaz12.github.io/my-portfolio-website.github.io/)**